CrazyCoder613/awesome-vue/README.md

 - [Vue Org Chart](https://github.com/Hoogkamer/vue-org-chart) - Manage and publish your interactive organization chart (orgchart), free and no webserver required.
 - [Beep](https://github.com/ModusCreateOrg/beep) - Account Security Scanner built with Vue.js and Ionic 4
 - [Vue CRUD](https://github.com/szczepanmasny/vue-crud) - Vue.js based REST-ful CRUD system.
 Vue CRUD allows you to easily create fast applications such as CMS or CRM.
-- [MToDo](https://github.com/satriaajiputra/mtodo) - Mini To Do Lists with simple auth built with Vue.js and JSON Server as data mock.
-Great as reference for anyone that finding reference about real world Vue.js

 ### Commercial Products
  - [Wijmo](http://wijmo.com/products/wijmo-5/) - A collection of UI controls with VueJS support.